forax/jsjs/README.md

 # jsjs
-jsjs is a javascript engine written in JavaScript on top of the JVM
+jsjs is a JavaScript compiler + engine written in JavaScript on top of the Java Virtual Machine